ucbrise/clipper/clipper_admin/clipper_admin/docker/logging/README.md

 # Clipper Logging with Fluentd

 ## Log Centralization (Beta)
-Clipper uses Fluentd (https://www.fluentd.org/) for centralizing logs from Docker containers within Clipper cluster.
+Clipper uses Fluentd (https://www.fluentd.org/) to centralize logs from its cluster.
-It is currently a beta version.
-It only supports centralizing logs into Fluentd instance for now, but we will add various functinoalities like monitoring and debugging on the top of it.
-Please create an issue if you want any functionality.
-Also, please don't hesistate to contribute if you add any features.
+Note that it is currently a beta version.
+It is only supported by `DockerContainerManager` which is for local development and testing.

+### Support
+- `docker logs [fluentd_container]` can show centralized logs.
+- Store logs into sqlite3 logging.db inside fluentd container, so that you can query logs.

+### Doesn't Support
+- It doesn't guarantee durability when containers are broken (It does when containers are shutdown by you).
+It currently uses memory buffer to store logs and flushes them every second.
+- It does not support forwarding yet.
+In the future update, it will support logs forwarding so that you can receive logs from your own logging centralization tool.
+- It doesn't store db file in your file system, meaning once you stop containers, logs will disappear.
+It will be also handled in the future update.

 ## How to guide
 Firstly, when you define `DockerContainerManager`, you should set `use_centralized_log` parameter to be `True`